top of page

 Explorations & Research

-We explored different directions to refine the product.
+We wanted to address why we failed to convert target users.
 This included interviewing 8 parents to understand how they would track kids' progress and growth.
 Some key questions include:

 These are some of our high-level findings: